 - Sleep Pattern of a 2-Month-Old Baby

 Last Updated on

-Growth of Baby
+Growth of a 2-Month-Old Baby

 During this period, your baby will show growing interest towards slightly more complicated designs than the bright colours it preferred earlier.
 Introduce him to stuffed toys, softballs and animal-shaped cushions by allowing him to touch and interact with them.

 Watch that beautiful smile light up when someone wants to hold him or makes an attempt to talk to him.
-As your baby is very receptive during this time, it becomes an ideal time to start introducing him/her to people, especially those who are going to spend time with him later.
+As your baby is very receptive during this time, it becomes an ideal time to start introducing him to people, especially those who are going to spend time with him later.